A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Joint Angle-Range-Velocity Estimation

-From above equation, we observe that the signal-dependent coefficient $\mathbf{a}^H(\omega_\text{t}(\theta_q))\mathbf{x}_i[l]$ is converted into a known component at the BS, i.e., $\mathbf{a}^H\left((-d_\mathrm{t}/d_\mathrm{r})\widetilde{\omega}_\mathrm{r}(n_{\mathrm{a}})\right)\mathbf{x}_i[l]$, which can be directly removed via point-wise division.
-However, since the magnitudes of the signal-dependent coefficients are not identical for different angular bins, directly dividing $Y_{i,l}(n_\text{a})$ by the signal-dependent coefficient will destroy the characteristics of echo signals in the spatial dimension.
-In other words, the spatial characteristics of echo signals is changed after dividing $Y_{i,l}(n_\text{a}),~\forall n_\text{a}$ by different values, which will lead to deteriorate angular estimation performance once the peaks of these angular bins are different.
-Thus, in an effort to eliminate the impact of the signal-dependent coefficient, we should also maintain the spatial characteristics of echo signals, i.e., not change the relationship between the powers of different angular bins.
-For this purpose, we introduce a scaling factor $\alpha_{n_\text{a}}$ for the $n_\text{a}$-th angular bin and propose to divide $Y_{i,l}(n_\text{a})$ by the product of $\alpha_{n_\text{a}}$ and the signal-dependent coefficient $\mathbf{a}^H((-d_\mathrm{t}/d_\mathrm{r})\widetilde{\omega}_\mathrm{r}(n_{\mathrm{a}}))\mathbf{x}_i[l]$.
-The result after eliminating the impact of signal-dependent coefficients can thus be expressed as \be y_{i,l}(n_{\mathrm{a}}) \triangleq \frac{Y_{i,l}(n_{\mathrm{a}})}{ \alpha_{n_{\mathrm{a}}} \mathbf{a}^H((-d_\mathrm{t}/d_\mathrm{r})\widetilde{\omega}_\mathrm{r}(n_{\mathrm{a}}))\mathbf{x}_i[l]}. \ee
+From equation (\ref{amplitude of the angular bin}), we observe that the signal-dependent term $\mathbf{a}^H(\theta_{n_\mathrm{a}})\mathbf{x}_i[l]$ could be directly removed by point-wise division.
+However, since the magnitude of the signal-dependent term is not identical for different angular bins, directly dividing $Y_{i,l}(n_\text{a})$ by the signal-dependent coefficient will destroy the properties of the echo signals in the spatial dimension.
+In particular, the spatial characteristics of the echo signals are changed after dividing $Y_{i,l}(n_\text{a})$ by different amplitude values, which will deteriorate the angle estimation performance.

+To eliminate the impact of the signal-dependent term, we modify the data to maintain the spatial characteristics of the echo signals, and not change the relationship between the powers of different angle bins.
+For this purpose, we introduce a scaling factor $\alpha_{n_\text{a}}$ for the $n_\text{a}$-th angular bin and propose to modify $Y_{i,l}(n_\text{a})$ as follows: \be {y_{i,l}(n_{\mathrm{a}}) \triangleq